MicrosoftDocs/azure-devops-yaml-schema/content/steps-task.md

 <!-- :::editable-content name="description"::: -->
 A `task` step runs a task.

-All tasks support the following set of common properties in addition to `name` and `inputs`.
+All tasks support the following set of common properties.
 <!-- :::editable-content-end::: -->

 :::moniker-end